The Leading Advocate For Single Fathers

-Dads’ Resource Center has been established to benefit children of separated or divorced parents by advocating the importance of fathers having adequate opportunities to fulfil their role of fatherhood.
+The Dads’ Resource Center was established in 2015 by AccuWeather Founder and CEO Dr. Joel N. Myers to benefit children of separated or divorced parents by advocating the importance of fathers having adequate opportunities to fulfill their role of fatherhood.

 Research shows that fathers and mothers have different but equally important roles in their children’s development, happiness, and overall successful lives.
 Children who maintain healthy, quality relationships with both their mom and dad following the separation of their parents usually experience better adjustment and more positive rates of development.

 The Dads’ Resource Center was established to promote the health and well-being of children from separated or divorced families.
 We are committed to helping support and encourage fathers to be fully and actively engaged in the lives of their sons and daughters.

 We believe society including the courts and social agencies have an obligation to ensure this happens so fathers can provide the time, input, emotional and financial support that their children deserve and require.